- Introduction

 # Settings

-line-length = 120 # Keep aligned with .editorconfig
+line-length = 120 # To keep aligned with .editorconfig

 [format]